Today's Articles

 Many of the Black schools lacked indoor plumbing or heating.
 The 2,375 White students in the county attended school in 12 buildings worth $673,850.
 These buildings had far superior facilities.
 On average, teachers in the Black schools received salaries that were one-third less than teachers in the white schools.

 In addition, the county provided free school buses for Whites but failed to provide them for Blacks.
 These circumstances led Blacks in Clarendon County to sue to create equal schools.
 In Briggs v.
 Elliott (1950), the United States district court in South Carolina ordered equal funding of Black schools but refused to mandate racial integration.
-The Supreme Court heard arguments in the Brown case in 1952, but the justices did not decide the case that year.
+The Supreme Court heard arguments in the Brown case in 1952, but the justices did not decide that year.
 Political divisions on the court ran deep, and the weak leadership of Chief Justice Frederick Moore Vinson made a decisive ruling unlikely.
 The court scheduled a re-argument in the case for 1953, but Vinson died before the arguments began.

 His replacement, former California governor Earl Warren, was a skilled politician who brought renewed authority to the court.
 Moreover, Warren believed that segregation was fundamentally wrong.
 He successfully persuaded all the other eight justices to support a single opinion to end segregation.
 Warren himself wrote the statement of the court's decision, a document known as the court's opinion.
 Warren's opinion explained the context of the law regarding the case and detailed why the court reached its judgment.
 It was his first major judicial opinion since joining the court that year.